dombrock-archive/discord-bot-zb1/README.md

 --Output: HEADS

---Also supports the commans 'flip coin' and 'flip bitcoin'.
+--Also supports the commands 'flip coin' and 'flip bitcoin'.
 However I do not recommend the last one due to its unstable nature.

 ````?google````